Russophilia: Finland

-The Communist movement in Finland during the Cold War inclined towards pro-Soviet tendencies, of which the Taistoist movement was especially pro-Soviet.In more recent years, Russophilic sentiment in Finland has persisted in various forms.
-In 2023, former Social Democrat representative Mikko Elo, together with Mauno Saari, founded the Russophilic organization Naapuriseura (“Neighbour Society”), which promotes closer ties and cultural exchange with Russia.
+The Communist movement in Finland during the Cold War inclined towards pro-Soviet tendencies, of which the Taistoist movement was especially pro-Soviet.
+Into the 2020s, Russophilic sentiment in Finland has persisted in various forms.
+In 2023, former Social Democrat representative Mikko Elo, together with Mauno Saari, founded the Russophilic organization Naapuriseura ("Neighbour Society"), which promotes closer ties and cultural exchange with Russia.

 The modern Finnish political landscape has also seen some pro-Russian political parties.
-The party Power Belongs to the People (VKK) was notable for being the only political party in Finland with a strong, openly pro-Russian platform in 2022.
+The Power Belongs to the People (VKK) party was notable for being the only political party in Finland with a strong, openly pro-Russian platform in 2022.
 VKK opposed economic sanctions imposed on Russia and expressed support for the Russian invasion of Ukraine.
 However, the party has since dissasociated from the connections to Russia after Ano Turtiainen was replaced by Antti Asikainen.
 Nevertheless, other political entities have also since echoed pro-Russian positions to varying degrees.
-The Truth Party in Finland, had also refused to condemn Russia’s 2022 invasion of Ukraine and advocates for stronger bilateral relations with Russia.
+The Truth Party in Finland, had also refused to condemn Russia's 2022 invasion of Ukraine and advocates for stronger bilateral relations with Russia.
 And some who have promoted pro-Russian sentiment have also been found in the Freedom Alliance party of Finland, as a former National Coalition member who argued that Ukraine should be Russian territory was allowed to be among the candidates of the Freedom Alliance party in the 2025 Finnish municipal elections.
 Pro-Russian viewpoints have also been advocated by the Freedom Alliance member Armando Meman, who has been seen on Russian national television.

 Certain individual political activists in Finland have also been prominent for their support of Russia.
 Johan Bäckman is widely recognized for his pro-Russian views and has actively recruited Finnish volunteers to participate in the conflict in Ukraine on Russia’s side, even for a time joining the VKK party, led by Ano Turtiainen.
 Similarly to Bäckman, another Finnish influencer Janus Putkonen is known for pro-Russian rhetoric, and maintains the extremely pro-Russian Finnish language MV-media website from Russian occupied Donbas, which is known for sharing pro-Kremlin rhetoric.
 Some members of the Finns Party also held pro-Russian views in the past.